 Health is more than just a set of clinical metrics.
-There is an identified connection between key social determinants of health (SDOH), such as employment, housing, and transportation, and poor health.
-The World Health Organization (WHO) defines SDOHs as “the conditions in which people are born, grow, live, work and age.”
-Research by the Robert Wood Johnson Foundation and the University of Wisconsin Population Health Institute states that social and economic factors make up almost 40% of all health outcomes as compared to the physical environment we live in (10%), our overall health behaviors (30%), and access to quality clinical care (20%).
+There is an identified connection between key social drivers of health (SDOH), such as employment, housing, and transportation, and poor health.
+The World Health Organization (WHO) defines SDOHs as “the conditions in which people are born, grow, live, work and age.”1 Research by the Robert Wood Johnson Foundation and the University of Wisconsin Population Health Institute states that social and economic factors make up almost 40% of all health outcomes2 as compared to the physical environment we live in (10%), our overall health behaviors (30%), and access to quality clinical care (20%).

 Given this reality, state Medicaid systems and Medicare Advantage plans are advancing new programs and initiatives to identify and mitigate these social determinants of health with the goal of improving member health and well-being, managing health care costs, and enhancing the member experience – all while improving the provider experience.